threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid_concepts/grid_why.md

 ![](img/why_grid_.jpg)

-# Why the world needs the ThreeFold Grid.
+# Why the World Needs the ThreeFold Grid

 In this section, we discuss the limitations and issues of the current Internet infrastructure on a high level perspective, and how the ThreeFold Grid provides a universal solution to power the next digital era.